vedang-04/MVSTF/README.md

 <br>
 ![1dcnn_forecast](images/1dcnn_forecast.png)
 <br>
 More improvements in forecasting can be done after understanding better properties of the series related to a region (univariate) and the impact of other regions on the concerned region (multivariate).
-The top 10 teams were selected and my team was not one of them (unfortunately).
+The top 10 teams were selected for the next round and my team was not one of them (unfortunately).
 <br>